OpenEvalProject/evals/manuscripts/elife-42223/v2/manuscript.md

 ## Results

-## Experiment 1: Size reproduction
+### Experiment 1: Size reproduction

 Participants were asked to perceptually reproduce the size of a 2-D circle varying in diameter using the method of adjustment.
 Four different circles (diameters of 25.5, 35.5, 45.5, and 55.5 mm) were presented, one at a time.
 JNDs for a given size were computed in terms of the within-participant standard deviations (SDs) of the perceptual estimates for each size (Ganel et al., 2008).
 JNDs reflect the ‘area of uncertainty’ for which the observer is insensitive to the difference between the size of the comparison and the target object (Ganel et al., 2008).
 Weber’s law (i.e., the minimum detectable increment in magnitude increases proportionally with stimulus magnitude) predicts proportional increments in JNDs with object size (Hadad et al., 2017; Baird and Noma, 1978; Ganel et al., 2008).
 To correct for perceptual biases in size perception (see differences in estimations and actual size in Figure 1a), estimations of each size were computed correcting for biases in the overall mean of estimations for each individual, in each of the groups.
 Specifically, for each participant, the correction was computed as the following: (estimated size – physical size) - (perceived grand mean- physical grand mean).
 Results for the raw estimation and the response bias in estimations are presented in Figure 1a and b.
 Below we report the results for the corrected estimations (the analysis on the raw estimations, demonstrating a similar pattern of results, is reported in Appendix 1 and in Appendix 1—figure 1).
 Data from one participant were excluded from analysis because his bias-corrected estimates were below 2.5 standard deviations of the group mean.
 The pattern of the results remains the same with and without his data.

 ![Figure 1.](https://cdn.elifesciences.org/articles/42223/elife-42223-fig1-v2.jpg)

 **Figure 1.:** (a) Mean estimated sizes for the different diameters for ASD individuals, TD adults, and TD children.
 The black dashed line indicates the real physical size. (b) The mean estimation bias (see text for details) is shown for the three groups.
 Estimations were biased towards the individual mean of estimations more for TD adults and the typically developing children than for the ASD individuals. (c) Weber’s fractions, computed as the within-subject SDs of estimations divided by the mean estimations for each size, are depicted as a function of the circler diameters, for the two groups.
 Adherence to Weber was indicated by the constancy of the coefficient of variation, normalized to the perceived magnitude.
 Weber fractions remained constant across the different sizes, as predicted by Weber, for the TD children and adults, but not for those with ASD.
-Error bars indicate 95% within-subjects CI.10.7554/eLife.42223.003Figure 1—source data 1.
+Error bars indicate 95% within-subjects CI.

-## ASD and age- and IQ-matched TD adults
+### ASD and age- and IQ-matched TD adults

 A mixed-design ANOVA with size as a within-subject factor and group (TD adults vs. ASD) as a between-subject factor was carried out on observers’ estimations.
 As can be seen in Figure 1a, mean estimations generally scaled with the physical size of the circles, F(3,132) = 954.01, p<0.
 0001, η2p =.96.
 However, the analysis on the mean differences between physical and estimated sizes showed that individuals with autism were more accurate than typical observers (TDs), F(1,44) = 5.65, p<0.022, η2p =.12.
 Overall, the latter underestimated the circle diameters.
 Interestingly, a mixed-design ANOVA carried out on observers’ corrected estimations revealed a significant effect for group, F(1,44) = 7.44, p<0.009, η2p =.15, indicating that while the TD’s estimations demonstrated ‘regression to the mean,’ mostly indicated by underestimation of the larger sizes, those of the ASD observers exhibited a much smaller bias (Figure 1b).

 For Weber’s fractions, the main measures of interest, the results revealed a striking difference between the TD and the ASD observers (see Figure 1c).
 Weber’s fractions were computed for each individual, in each of the diameters, as the SD of estimation divided by the mean estimation.
 A mixed-design ANOVA with diameter size as a within-subject factor and group as a between-subject factor revealed a significant interaction between diameter size and group, F(3,132) = 2.94, p<0.036, η2p =.11.
 (This interaction between group and diameter size on Weber’s fractions remains significant when the outlier data are included, F(3,135)=3.05, p<0.03).)
 For the TD observers, Weber’s fractions remained fairly constant across the different diameters, F(1,19) = 2.84, p>0.11, indicating a clear adherence to Weber’ s law.
 For the ASD observers, in contrast, there was a linear decrease in the fractions with disc diameters, F(1,25) = 13.15, p<0.001, η2p =.35, demonstrating a clear violation of Weber’s law.

-## TD children and adults
+### TD children and adults

 When we compared the estimations of TD adults with those of typically developing children, we discovered Weber’s law was already apparent in the young group.
 A mixed-design ANOVA with diameter size as a within-subject factor and group (TD adults vs. TD children) as a between-subject factor was carried out on observers’ estimations.
 As can be seen in Figure 1a, mean estimations generally scaled with the physical diameters, F(3,105) = 481.42, p<0.0001, η2p =.94.
 A mixed-design ANOVA on the corrected estimations, (estimated size – physical size) - (perceived grand mean- physical grand mean), revealed a significant effect of group, F(1,35) = 4.81, p<0.035, η2p =.12, indicating larger biases in the children’s group.
 Both adults and children demonstrated ‘regression to the mean’; however, the children’s bias was larger than the adults’ bias, in both overestimating the smaller sizes and underestimating the larger sizes (Figure 1b; see Duffy et al., 2006 for similar results).